jeffreycassidy/BlueLink/README.md

 Environment setup
 -----------------

-The following environment variables can influence the package/demo function
+The following environment variables and files can influence the package/demo function

-CAPI_AFU_DRIVER  	| Specifies the location of the AFU driver shared library in PSLSE (required for Verilog simulation) CAPI_AFU_HOST		| AFU hostname (defaults to localhost) CAPI_AFU_PORT		| AFU port (defaults to 32768) CAPI_SYSTEMSIM_PATH	| Path to Systemsim root
-BLUELOGIC   		| Path to the BlueLogic library (defaults to ../BlueLogic from BlueLink path) BLUELINK    		| Path to the BlueLink library
+PSLSE_CXL_DIR       | Where the libcxl.so and #include files are found for the simulation libcxl PSLSE_ROOT          | The root pslse directory

+LD_LIBRARY_PATH     | Needs to contain the path to Bluespec/lib/VPI/g++4 and libcxl.so
+capi_env.tcl        | Does some setup for the Modelsim simulation

 Outstanding issues